mjandrevska/100DaysOfCode/README.md

 # Rules
 Although the official rule is that you have to complete 1 project per day and spend at least 1 hour programming, I will focus on quality over quantity and  extend the time for completing some of the more complex projects or take more time for learning new technologies.

+# Projects
+1. Project 1 (folder - Day1-RandomMealGenerator)- Random Meal Generator - A simple project for generating random meals with more information about the meals by clicking on a button.
+Technologies: Angular

+2. Project 2 (folder - day2) - Testimonials - A project for displaying testimonials by clients.
+Technologies: React-Create-App and Chakra UI